vmchale/madlang/README.md

 ### Exmaples

-An exmaple is worth a thousand words (?), so suppose you wanted to generate a mediocre fortune telling bot.
+An exmaple is worth a thousand words, so suppose you wanted to generate a mediocre fortune telling bot.
 You could write the following code:

 ```